 Qualifications: Similar to most REU programs, the Harvard Forest Summer Program receives many more applications than available funded positions.
 Overall, the pool of students hired will come with a wide variety of experience and educational backgrounds.
 A small but significant portion of students hired are rising freshman who show an interest in ecology but of course do not have significant course work or experience.
 The majority of students hired are sophomores and juniors who have a background in relevant science courses.
 The most competitive applicants have demonstrated an ability to take initiative and responsibility, whether by work or volunteer experience.

-Application: In addition to the LyonNet application, students must also complete the Harvard Forest application by February 2, 2018 at 9:00am (which requires letters of reference from two sources, an essay and resume).
+Application: In addition to the Handshake application, students must also complete the Harvard Forest application by February 1, 2019 at 9 am (which requires letters of reference from two sources, an essay and resume).